katenjoki/A-B_Hypothesis-Testing/README.md

 This repository contains code to solving an Ad-Campaign business problem, using A/B testing.

-***The main objective of this project is to test if the ads that an advertising company runs resulted in a significant lift in brand awareness.***
+The main objective of this project is to test if the ads that an advertising company ran resulted in a significant lift in brand awareness.

 Check out the deployed app [here](https://smartadscampaign.herokuapp.com/)!